YiweiMao/blog/_posts/2020-02-26-introduction_to_tessellation.md

-# Introduction to Tessellation
+---
+toc: true
+layout: post
-> An introduction to tessellation.
-Python code is provided to run the visualisation.
+description: "An introduction to tessellation.
+Python code is provided to run the visualisation."

-1. TOC
-{:toc}
+categories: ["DX11","Tessellation","parity","visualisation"]
+title: "Understanding Tessellation"
+---

+# Understanding Tessellation

 ## What is Tessellation

 Tessellation is a feature that converts a low-detailed surface patch to a higher detailed surface patch dynamically on the Graphics Processing Unit (GPU).
 Using a low resolution model with a few polygons, tessellation makes rendering high levels of detail possible by subdividing each patch into smaller primitives.

 This blog post will outline how tessellation fits into the graphics pipeline and how to understand the various parameters needed for tessellation including tessellation factors, partition type, and output domain.
 Finally, I provide code to run a tessellation visualisation including an interactive widget so you can experiment with the various parameters.

 ## Benefits of Tessellation

 According to [DX11 Tess Docs](https://docs.microsoft.com/en-us/windows/win32/direct3d11/direct3d-11-advanced-stages-tessellation), the benefits are:

 1. Lower memory and bandwidth requirements.
 2. Allows continuous or view dependent details to be calculated on the fly.
 3. Improves performance by performing expensive computations at lower frequency (doing calculations on a lower-detail model).
 For instance, calculations for collision detection or soft body dynamics.

 A graphics pipeline is a series of functions that transforms inputs (primitive data such as points, lines or triangles) into outputs for rendering.
 Primitives refer to the atomic or irreducible objects the system can handle.
 To add tessellation, the graphics pipeline requires three new stages.

 ## Pipeline Stages

 The [DX11 graphics pipeline](https://docs.microsoft.com/en-us/windows/win32/direct3d11/overviews-direct3d-11-graphics-pipeline) consists of a series of stages shown in Figure 1.

 ![](/images/2020-02-26-introduction_to_tessellation/d3d11-pipeline-stages.jpg "Figure 1: DX11 graphics pipeline"){:width="40%"}